Ryan-T-Shaffer/Ryan-T-Shaffer/README.md

 - 👋 Hi, I’m @Ryan-T-Shaffer
-  I’m interested in a career in Machine Learning and Data Science.
-I’m learning about Machine Learning, Deep Learning, Data Science, and Signal Processing.
-  I am currently in the final semester of my undergraduate degree at UD.
-I am in the honors college majoring in biomedical engineering and minoring in computer science.
-  This repository below showcases different projects I have worked on in my own time that relate to ML, DL, data science, and signal processing.
+  I’m interested in a career in Data.
+I am currently working to become a Data Analyst who is skilled in SQL and Dashboarding Software.
+I one day hope to apply my experience in Machine Learning, Data Science, Signal Processing, and Software Enginnering to my career in the future.
+This repository I have attached to my guthub profile showcases Data Analyst project I have recently completed about the healthcare industry.

 <!---